Today, we won't be talking about Divi exclusively, but rather about SEO or natural referencing of your WordPress site in general.

 3.3 - Active participation in an event

-3.4 - The publication of authority articles
+3.4 - Publishing authoritative articles

-3.5 - The publication of article-review
+3.5 - Publication of review articles

 A review article is an article that gives an opinion on a product or service: it can be a tutorial, a test, etc.